COSIMOv03/password-generator/README.md

 ## How to Install and Run on macOS

-## Add the Tap: Users must first add your Homebrew tap to their system:
+Add the Tap: Users must first add your Homebrew tap to their system:

 brew tap COSIMOv03/password-generator https://github.com/COSIMOv03/homebrew-password-generator

-## Install the Program: After adding the tap, the user can install the program:
+Install the Program: After adding the tap, the user can install the program:

 brew install password-generator

-## Run the Program: Once installed, you can run the program with:
+Run the Program: Once installed, you can run the program with:

 password-generator

-## Update the Program: To update the program to the latest version:
+Update the Program: To update the program to the latest version:

 brew upgrade password-generator

-## Test the Compilation: Before uploading the formula to your GitHub repository, make sure the program compiles correctly using the formula.
+Test the Compilation: Before uploading the formula to your GitHub repository, make sure the program compiles correctly using the formula.
 You can do this by testing the formula locally with:

 brew install --build-from-source password-generator

-## Verify Functionality: After installation, make sure the program works correctly by running the command:
+Verify Functionality: After installation, make sure the program works correctly by running the command:

 password-generator --help

-## How to Install and Run on Windows with winget
+## How to Install and Run on Windows

-## Prerequisites: Ensure that Windows Package Manager, you can check if winget is installed by running the following command in PowerShell:
+Prerequisites: Ensure that Windows Package Manager, you can check if winget is installed by running the following command in PowerShell:

 winget --version

-## Installation using winget: Once you have winget installed, you can install your program with a simple command.
+Installation using winget: Once you have winget installed, you can install your program with a simple command.
 Assuming the program has been uploaded to a repository or tap on winget, you can install it using:

 winget install COSIMOv03.password-generator

-## Make sure that the program is available on winget.
+Make sure that the program is available on winget.
 If not, you'll need to submit the manifest to the winget-pkgs repository.
-## Execution: After the program has been installed, you can run it directly from PowerShell or Command Prompt:
+Execution: After the program has been installed, you can run it directly from PowerShell or Command Prompt:

 password-generator

-## This will execute the password generator and display a secure, randomly generated password.
+This will execute the password generator and display a secure, randomly generated password.
-## Update the Program: To update the program to the latest version, use:
+Update the Program: To update the program to the latest version, use:

 winget upgrade COSIMOv03.password-generator